vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### filename_extension

-The extension to use in the object name.
+The filename extension to use in the object name.

 </Field>